-- Identify the roots and plant the bulbs root down into the soil.
+- Plant the tubers root down into the soil.

-- Fill the remaining space and ensure the top part of the tuber is 1 inch below the soil.
+- Fill the remaining space, ensuring the top of the tuber is an inch below the soil.

-- Water the soil thoroughly and ensure that they receive enough light.
+- Water the soil thoroughly to prevent dryness, ensuring they receive enough light.

 After planting Four O’Clocks, you cannot just cross your hands without effort and expect your plant to thrive.

-You need to provide adequate care and check whether your plant has all its needs fulfilled or not.
+You must provide adequate care and check whether your plant has fulfilled all its needs.

-- Fertilize the plant with a balanced 10-10-10 houseplant fertilizer once a month when the plant is growing up.
+- Fertilize the plant with a balanced liquid fertilizer 1-2 times a month from spring until early fall.

-- If you see any wilted parts or flowers, you can prune them off the plant to maintain its aesthetics and help it conserve energy.
+- Prune the diseased parts or spent blooms occasionally off the plant to maintain its aesthetics and help it conserve energy.